 We've helped thousands of new businesses get off the ground.

 Our staff offers valuable expertise on forming or registering a company.

 We want all customers to be 100% satisfied.

 How to Incorporate in Oklahoma

 SunDoc handles business filing in all 50 states and would be happy to handle all or some of the filing paperwork you require for your business incorporation.

 It may be beneficial to consult with a licensed professional when it comes to Oklahoma incorporation, and this will mostly depend upon on your specific situation.
 However, it is not absolutely necessary to have a lawyer when forming a corporation in the state of Oklahoma and filing the necessary paperwork.

 Overall, incorporation in Oklahoma is quite straightforward.
 Below, we will give you a brief overview of what you will need to do and prepare as you move toward incorporation.

-Be prepared to pay a filing fee of $110 in order to create your corporation and file the necessary paperwork with the Secretary of State of Oklahoma.
+Be prepared to pay a filing fee in order to create your corporation and file the necessary paperwork with the Secretary of State of Oklahoma.

 In addition to this fee, you will also need to know several things, including what type of corporation you would like to create, what the name of your corporation will be, how many shares you’ll be authorizing your new corporation to issue, and the number of shareholders you’ll have.
 You will also need to have an address for your new corporation and a person or company to name as the registered agent.